v6d-io/v6d/docs/notes/roadmap.rst

 v0.2.0
 ------

-vineyard *v0.2.0* will address the issue about Python ecosystem compatibility, I/O, and the kubernetes integration.
+Vineyard *v0.2.0* will address the issue about Python ecosystem compatibility, I/O, and the kubernetes integration.

-+ vineyard *v0.2.0* will support any *filesystem-spec*-compatible data source/sink as well as file
++ Vineyard *v0.2.0* will support any *filesystem-spec*-compatible data source/sink as well as file
   format.
-+ vineyard *v0.2.0* will support Python ecosystem (especially numpy and pandas) better.
++ Vineyard *v0.2.0* will support Python ecosystem (especially numpy and pandas) better.
-+ vineyard *v0.2.0* will include basic Helm integration for deploying on Kubernetes as a ``DaemonSet``.
++ Vineyard *v0.2.0* will include basic Helm integration for deploying on Kubernetes as a ``DaemonSet``.
 + A prototype of scheduler plugin to do data locality scheduling will be included into vineyard v0.2.0 to demonstrates the capability about co-scheduling job and data in kubernetes brought by vineyard.
 + Match the criterion of CNCF sandbox project.